 - Ines, Rex, and Jure describe Hyperbolic Graph Convolutional Neural Networks.
 This builds on our recent interest to understand when it helps to incorporate (non-Euclidean) geometry into state-of-the-art embedding methods.

-- In Nature Comms, two papers using Weak supervision for Cardiac MRI videos for rare aoritc valve disorders
+- In Nature Comms, Weak supervision for Cardiac MRI videos for rare aoritc valve disorders

 - In Radiology Jan 19, Jared's paper about using deep learning in image triage: at what training set sizes do modern methods provide utility in radiology?
 This is collaboration with great folks in the medical school!